citysexx/gentoo-dots/README.md

 ## Something Unforgivable
 My Gentoo world compiles for 28 hours (without chromium).
 So i do rarely update the system.
 And do backups of my configs and emerge logs before i do.
 But gentoo is stable for real.

+## Note
+Newer rices include different set of packages needed.
+For example, as of June, I no longer use mako and dunst as notification daemons.
+I use swaync.

+## hypr/scripts
+This is a good scripts dir that i created to handle some tasks, i kindly share then with you.

 ## Prerequisites:
 - Amd64-architecture computer
 - It is assumed you have installed Gentoo Linux using AMD64 Handbook and set up a minimal recommended configuartion described in this Handbook